ActiveVisionLab/Awesome-LLM-3D/README.md

 This is an active repository, you can watch for following the latest advances.
 If you find it useful, please kindly star ⭐ this repo and [cite](#citation) the paper.

 ## 🔥 News
+- [2025-06-12] 📢 We are finalizing the second version of survey paper (update to Jun.2025): [When LLMs step into the 3D World: A Survey and Meta-Analysis of 3D Tasks via Multi-modal Large Language Models](https://arxiv.org/pdf/2405.10255) , stay tuned!
-- [2024-05-16] 📢 Check out the first survey paper in the 3D-LLM domain: [When LLMs step into the 3D World: A Survey and Meta-Analysis of 3D Tasks via Multi-modal Large Language Models](https://arxiv.org/pdf/2405.10255)
+- [2024-05-16] Check out the first survey paper in the 3D-LLM domain: [When LLMs step into the 3D World: A Survey and Meta-Analysis of 3D Tasks via Multi-modal Large Language Models](https://arxiv.org/pdf/2405.10255)
 - [2024-01-06] [Runsen Xu](https://runsenxu.com/) added chronological information and [Xianzheng Ma](https://xianzhengma.github.io/) reorganized it in Z-A order for better following the latest advances.
 - [2023-12-16] [Xianzheng Ma](https://xianzhengma.github.io/) and [Yash Bhalgat](https://yashbhalgat.github.io/) curated this list and published the first version;